brendancooley/imps2019/README.md

-# ppmc2018
+# Introduction to Mathematics for Political Scientists

-Princeton Politics Math Camp materials (2018)
+Department of Politics, Princeton University, Summer 2018

 # Acknowledgements